lifeisstillgood/softwaremind/docs/newbook/intro.rst

   its access to tools and ots decision politics if AI can replace a manager tomorrow then software can do it today

+new orfanisations approach
+- how will new org look?
+- why 9-5 indistrial? why not 3 minths on three off?

 * software is disaggeegating management